CHENGFU2/Strm/README.md

 # Strm (Strm Turbo)
 ## Description
-The GPU Turbo tweak claims to increase the phone’s GPU power by up to 75% but at the same time reduces power consumption by up to 25%
+The Strm tweak claims to increase the phone’s GPU power by up to 75% but at the same time reduces power consumption by up to 25%

 ## What it does
 This module uses the tool "resetprop" to modify the default values found in build.prop to enhance gpu and accelerates your device performance to the highest level!.